arthurhn/arthurhn/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as an Intern in Sensorville - Automação, IIoT e I4.0
+- 🔭 I’m currently working as Leader Ingenieurie Systéme at Horse Powertrain
-- 🌱 I’m currently learning Pose Estimation, using Mediapipe, YOLO and PoseNet
+- 🌱 I’m currently learning Trajectory Planning, wur algos like A*, RRT and Potential Fields
 - 👯 I’m looking to collaborate on Scrum management, 3D modelling and coding
 - 🤔 I’m looking for help with TensorFlow and CUDA
 - 💬 Ask me about 3D printing!